Find free Utah criminal records in every UT county through official channels today.

 Utah provides a separate process for expunging juvenile records.24

-• An individual is at least 18 years old; and
+- An individual is at least 18 years old

 Certain factors can prevent a juvenile record from being expunged, such as the type of offense (e.g., murder), pending cases, or if restitution was not paid.

-How To Find an Inmate in a Utah Prison (Or Federal Prison)
+How To Find an Inmate in a Utah State Prison or Federal Penitentiary

 Searches can be conducted by entering the individual’s name or offender number.
 It limits the type of information you can enter, so you cannot use additional descriptive information like their birth date, address, or distinguishing physical characteristics (e.g., age, hair, and eye color, etc.).
 When you conduct your search, among other information, it will provide the facility the inmate is serving time at if they are currently incarcerated.